 : Statewide; dates vary by goose zone.
+Season dates

 : Southern James Bay Population goose zone: January 24 - April 24, 2015.
 Atlantic Population goose zone: January 27 - April 24, 2015.
 Resident Population goose zone: March 2 - April 24, 2015.
 Shooting hours

 : 25 light geese per day, no possession limit Special hunting methods allowed

-: Electronic calls and decoys
+: Electronic calls and decoys Non-toxic shot

 : Current Pennsylvania hunting license, federal duck stamp (for individuals 16 and older), Pennsylvania Migratory Game Bird license, and a free 2015 Snow Goose Permit.
 In addition, hunters must complete a harvest report

 The Atlantic Flyway population of light geese, composed mostly of "greater" snow geese, increased from approximately 50,000 birds in the mid 1960s to approximately one million birds in recent years.
 Most of these birds pass through Pennsylvania during spring and fall migrations and spend the winter in New Jersey, Delaware and Maryland.
 Waterfowl managers concerned about the impacts of too many snow geese, have recommended a population goal of 500,000 in the Atlantic Flyway.